 As described in Chapter 7, DPIE-Water is developing a mandatory water quality management plan alongside the Barwon-Darling Water Resource Plan.
-This includes water quality objectives355 for the Barwon-Darling, although the Commission notes that objectives previously identified by the community (for livestock water supply, visual amenity or cooked aquatic foods) have not been included in the early draft.
+This includes water quality objectives for the Barwon-Darling, although the Commission notes that objectives previously identified by the community (for livestock water supply, visual amenity or cooked aquatic foods) have not been included in the early draft.
 The Commission recommends progressing this work through stakeholder engagement to ensure that objectives and indicators adequately reflect community values and facilitate a shared language for participation in plan development and implementation.
-The Commission understands that DPIE-Water are currently considering policy levers to help achieve water quality objectives356 and suggests these are considered with respect to flow management and in conjunction with the suggested action in Chapter 9.5.2.
+The Commission understands that DPIE-Water are currently considering policy levers to help achieve water quality objectives and suggests these are considered with respect to flow management and in conjunction with the suggested action in Chapter 9.5.2.

-River flows, particularly low flows, and effects on water quality are inextricably linked (see Chapter 6.1.2).357 The impact of flow on water quality should be acknowledged and linked to Plan provisions via the revised strategies.
+River flows, particularly low flows, and water quality are inextricably linked (see Chapter 6.1.2).
+The impact of flow on water quality should be acknowledged and linked to Plan provisions via the revised strategies.
 The relationships between environmental values, water quality measures and their target values should be specified.
-Under the Water Act 2007 (Commonwealth), restrictions on the "extraction, diversion or use of water resulting from trade" can be used to manage water quality impacts.358

-Water quality suitable for maintaining local ecosystems usually meets other water quality objectives relating to the uses people have for water, as these generally have lower quality thresholds than the aquatic species (noting that drinking water is treated before use).
-The relationship between the water quality measurements (for example pH, dissolved oxygen, total nitrogen) and the desired environmental value (for example swimmable, fishable) must be understood to enable reliable prediction based on monitoring.359 This link must be clearly stated in Plan documents.
+Water quality suitable for maintaining local ecosystems usually aligns with other water quality objectives relating to the uses people have for water, as these generally have lower quality thresholds than the aquatic species (noting that drinking water is treated before use).
+The relationship between the water quality measurements (for example pH, dissolved oxygen, total nitrogen) and the desired environmental value (for example swimmable, fishable) must be understood to enable reliable prediction based on monitoring.
+This link must be clearly stated in Plan documents.

 Water quality in dryland rivers, such as the Barwon-Darling, naturally changes over time and space.
 Developing and applying water quality targets is therefore complex.
 Guidelines should be developed for various flow bands using monitoring data and models incorporating flow, catchment and instream influences to help guide sustainable use and management.
-360